nioo-knaw/PhyloFunDB/README.md

 # Updating the old pipeline

 Some time after you built your specific gene pipeline, it is possible to update it with the newest sequences uploaded to the NCBI database, setting a date range for downloading new sequences and adding the new OTUs to the reference tree.
+You just need to adjust the options in the config.yaml file.

 The update pipeline is based on the following workflow: